Mark-Assessment/j-tamburro-tranquil-trail-m1-2/README.md

  ### Browsers

  I have tested the website on three different browers.
 All three browsers display all pages of the website as it should.
 Each page of the website looks identical on all three browsers.
-The submit button works and all internal and external link also work.
+The submit button works and all internal and externals link also work.
   - Google Chrome
   - Microsoft Edge
   - Brave

+  ### User Feedback

+  Friends and family have tested my website on different devices and browsers and the feedback has been that the website is responsive, accessible, easy to navigate, clear and concise.
+All internal and external links and buttons also work.

  ### Online responsive tools